 To put it into perspective, the weight of water from the Horseshoe Falls hitting a house in just one minute would be comparable to about 50,000 large SUVs.

 Additionally, water exerts significant pressure due to its high density and incompressibility.
-At 185 feet, the pressure would be more than seven times greater than atmospheric pressure (that is a lot).
+At 185 feet, the pressure would be more than seven times greater than atmospheric pressure (a significant amount).

 Could the Horseshoe Falls Crush a House?

 Considering these figures and the fact that most residential homes are not designed to withstand extreme external pressures, the outcome of this hypothetical situation could not be more clear.
-It is not only likely, but CERTAIN, to crush a home - and any sized home at that.
+The Horseshoe Falls is not only likely, but CERTAIN, to crush a home (and any sized home at that).

 Sadly, no experiment can test this hypothesis (although let's face it that would be cool).
 The numbers are clear though - the Horseshoe Falls' force is too strong and the resistance a house would present too small.
 It highlight not only the astonishing might of the falls but also its capacity for devastation when their fury is unleashed.